An Optimal Algorithm for Changing from Latitudinal to Longitudinal Formation of Autonomous Aircraft Squadrons: Theoretical Analysis

 \subsection{The Proof of Correction}

-The proof of correction takes into account that the maneuvers executed by Algorithm \ref{algo:fltl} are basically described in Figure \ref{fig:geometria-trajetoria}, except the first one, that is created by Algorithm \ref{algo:advancing}.
+The proof of correctness takes into account that the maneuvers executed by Algorithm \ref{algo:fltl} are basically described in Figure \ref{fig:geometria-trajetoria}, except the first one, which is created by Algorithm \ref{algo:advancing}.

-Note that when an aircraft on latitudinal formation advances the distance $\Delta_d$ before executing the trajectory of Figure \ref{fig:geometria-trajetoria}, $\Delta_x$ advances $\Delta_d$ on its longitudinal formation.
+Note that when an aircraft in latitudinal formation advances the distance $\Delta_d$ before executing the trajectory of Figure \ref{fig:geometria-trajetoria}, $\Delta_x$ advances by $\Delta_d$ along its longitudinal formation.
 This information is used in the proof of the next theorem.

-\begin{theorem} Let assume a set of aircraft initially flying in latitudinal formation, with each aircraft equally spaced by $\Delta_d$ from its neighbors.
+\begin{theorem} Let us assume a set of aircraft initially flying in latitudinal formation, with each aircraft equally spaced by $\Delta_d$ from its neighbors.
 Then, if the FLATLO algorithm is executed by each aircraft, the longitudinal formation, with spacing $\Delta_d$ between its neighbors, is achieved. \end{theorem}

 \begin{proof} It is considered $n$ aircraft in the squadron.
 Clearly, if $n$ is even and $i$ is even, it can be concluded by analyzing Algorithm \ref{algo:advancing} that $\Delta_m^i - \Delta_m^{i+1} = \Delta_d$.
 Then